 Medical Malpractice attorney JT Sherman started his legal career defending doctors and hospitals in medical malpractice cases.
-His unique experience as a defense attorney brings you an uncommon level of strategic practice that drive large verddicts and settlements.
-Other Medical Malpractice trial attorneys Dustin Compton and Mike Dial also have a defense backgroud and have successfully handled complex medical malpractice cases.
+His unique experience as a defense attorney brings you an uncommon level of strategic practice that drives large verdicts and settlements.
+Other Medical Malpractice trial attorneys Dustin Compton and Mike Dial also have a defense background and have successfully handled complex medical malpractice cases.

 Our Oklahoma Medical Malpractice lawyers represent clients all across Oklahoma.
 If you live long distances from our office locations we will come to your home or other comfortable location.
 Call us today or fill out this form to tell your story to an attorney.

 Oklahoma Medical Malpractice Overview:

 When you or a loved one is sick, injured, or otherwise in need of medical treatment, you put a special kind of trust in your doctors, surgeons, nurses, and other medical professionals.
 You trust that they will help you as much as possible and avoid the kind of medical malpractice you might hear about.